franneck94/UdemyCppExercises/07_Container/IteratorLibrary/Exercise.md

 ```

 - advance
-  - Step n-steps to the right (forward) with the iterator
+  - Step n-steps to the right (forward) with the iterator if n is positive
+  - Step n-steps to the left (backward) with the iterator if n is negative
 - distance
   - Compute the distance between two iterators of the same container
 - next